 President of American Art Awards, World Art Awards & Art Collectors Choice Awards.
 Bierdz is a fine artist and 12x author, but best known for his portrayal of legacy character Phillip Chancellor III on the daytime drama The Young and the Restless, recurring from 1986.
 He was a repeat guest star on Melrose Place, guest starred twice on Murder She Wrote and once on Matlock and Robin's Hoods.
-Other TV and movie roles include Highway To Heaven, St. ire, The Last Place On Earth, The Gladiator, Warm Texas Rain, Hungry For Love, The Cavanaughs, The Takedown, Win Lose Or Draw and The New Hollywood Squares, Bierdz played Bobby Burton on the web series Old Dogs New Tricks.
+Other TV and movie roles include Highway To Heaven, St. Elmos Fire, The Last Place On Earth, The Gladiator, Warm Texas Rain, Hungry For Love, The Cavanaughs, The Takedown, Win Lose Or Draw, The New Hollywood Squares and Old Dogs New Tricks.